MatthewKennedy/spree_product_feed/README.md

 ## ToDo
-- Bug fix last variant missing all its option values.
+- Bug fix: In products with variants, some options are missing in the feed data.
+- Clean up code, and find ways to write parts better.
-- Move Product Feed options into their own product sidebar view.
+- Move the extensions feed options into their own sidebar view, from just stuck on the end of the main product view.

 ## Testing